 The following chart shows the county's sales tax history.
 The county entered into LOST negotiations as required by state law with the City of Dalton in 2012 and the other cities located within the county's borders.
 As a result of the outcome of these negotiations the County will receive a much smaller percentage of LOST collections than it has received in past years.
-The 2013 budget was based on 2012 estimated collections being 5% over actual 2011 collections and 2013 collections remaining flat from 2012 estimated.
-The county's share of LOST for 2013 will change from 83.24% to 64.50%.
-This change in the percentage of the LOST received by the county will result in a loss of an estimated 3.4 million dollars in revenue.
+The 2014 budget was based on a 5% reduction of 2013 estimated collections.
+In 2013 a large refund was processed to a large manufacturer in Whitfield County that resulted in unusually low collections for the months of June & July.
+These lows collections were taken into consideration when budgeting for 2014.
+The county's share of LOST for 2013 & 2014 changed from 83.24% to 64.50% due to the new LOST agreement.